Alex222222222222/MathNote/HomologicalAlgebra/homological_algebra.typ

     0 -> Z_n tensor M to P_n tensor M to d(P_n) tensor M to 0
   $
   is ses for any M.
-  We get a les of complexes
+  We get a ses of complexes
   $
     0 to Z tensor M to P tensor M to d(P) tensor M to 0
   $